dpretet/axi-crossbar/doc/architecture.md

 The figure below illustrates the switching logic dedicated to a slave interface.
 Each slave interface is connected to such switch which sends requests to master interface by decoding the address.
-Completion are routed back from the slave with a round robin arbitrer to ensure a fair traffic share.
+Completion are routed back from the slave with a fair-share round robin arbiter to ensure a fair traffic share.
 This architecture doesn't ensure any ordering rule and the master is responsible to reorder its completion if needed by its internal core.